 ‘The Taming’ is the title of a political comedy at Circle Theatre that manages to encompass both today’s partisan gridlock and the Constitutional Convention of 1787.
 It does all this with three women playing all the roles, including a very sassy George Washington.
 Local All Things Considered host Justin Martin sat down with Art & Seek’s Jerome Weeks to find the humor in our history and politics.
+Our extended conversation.

 Justin: So Jerome, knowing the title, ‘The Taming’ and knowing the play’s been described as a feminist comedy, I figured it’d be like a role reversal on Shakespeare’s ‘Taming of the Shrew.’